-A good old fashioned check.
-You may prefer to write a check to the HSA account, or send a certified check or money order.

-How Much Can I Contribute to My HSA?

-Plus, because the tax filing deadline for 2020 was extended from April 15 to July 15, 2020, you still have time to top off those contributions from last year.
-Be sure to check and see whether or not you reached your contribution limit for 2019… a larger tax break could await.
-Just remember that the contributions from yourself, your employer, your Mom, whomever (!), count toward your limit.

 A good old-fashioned check.
 You may prefer to write a check to the HSA or send a certified check or money order.

 How Much Can I Contribute to My HSA?

 Be sure to check and see whether or not you reached your contribution limit for 2020 before sending more dough that way.
 Contributions from yourself, your employer, your Mom, whomever (!), count toward your limit.